sisrfeng/coc-wiki/Debug-language-server.md

 ## Using output channel

-The same as VSCode, each language server has it's own output channel, the output channel could be opened by
+The same as VSCode, each language server has it's own output channel, the output channel can be opened by

 ```
 :CocCommand workspace.showOutput